KomunikacjaTechnicznaVistula/morris-mini/docs/driving.md

 The windshield wiper switch is located on the left of the ignition switch.

-**Tip:** The windshield wipers only function when the ignition is switched on.
+**ℹ️ Tip:** The windshield wipers only function when the ignition is switched on.

 1. Move the switch downwards to turn the wipers on.
 2. Move the switch upwards to turn off the wipers.
-- **Note:** Wait until the wipers are at the end of the stroke, horizontal (parallel with the bonnet) before switching off.
+- **📝 Note:** Wait until the wipers are at the end of the stroke, horizontal (parallel with the bonnet) before switching off.

 ## Indicating turning